 - Under age 26. - An unmarried child who is deemed disabled.
 The disability must have existed before the child turned age 26.
-Wellmark considers a dependent disabled when he or she meets the following criteria: - Claimed as a dependent on the employee's, plan member's, subscriber's, policyholder's, or retiree's tax return; and - Enrolled in and receiving Medicare benefits due to disability; or - Enrolled in and receiving Social Security benefits due to disability.
+Wellmark considers a dependent disabled when they meet the following criteria: - Claimed as a dependent on the employee's, plan member's, subscriber's, policyholder's, or retiree's tax return; and - Enrolled in and receiving Medicare benefits due to disability; or - Enrolled in and receiving Social Security benefits due to disability.
 Documentation will be required.